top of page

 Not France

-Mary Magdalene did not likely go to Gaul (France).
-That idea originated when the church enforced the interpretation that there was a composite Mary, merging Mary Magdalene, Mary the sister of Martha, and the 'sinful woman’ of Luke 7.
 The teaching of the composite Mary was formalized for the Western church under Roman Catholic Pope Gregory in AD 591.
+For centuries, the church enforced the interpretation that there was one composite Mary, merging Mary Magdalene, Mary the sister of Martha, and the 'sinful woman' of Luke 7.
 The church commissioned and approved images of Mary Magdalene as a penitent figure, or as the object of desire, with loose hair and clothing signifying her loose morals.

-There is no biblical evidence to support the composite Mary.
-The Bible indicates that Jesus commissioned Mary as an apostle to the apostles (John 20).
-In the 13th century, the Catholic Thomas Aquinas called Mary an apostle to the apostles.
-However, the Catholic Bishop of Paris condemned many of Aquinas's teachings in 1277, shortly after his death.
-The church declared Aquinas to be a saint in 1324, and in 1567, Pope Pius V declared him a Doctor of the Church, indicating he made significant contributions to theological study.
-However, it was not until 1969 that Pope Paul VI clarified that Mary Magdalene was not the sinful woman of Luke 7.
-Up until that time, the Extraordinary Form had July 22 as a memorial day for Mary Magdalene, with readings being Luke 7:36-50 (the unnamed sinful woman washing Jesus's feet) and Proverbs 31:10-31 (wife of noble character).
-The post-Vatican II Ordinary Form lectionary suggested readings include John 20 (Mary Magdalene commissioned by Christ.
-This separated Mary Magdalene from the unnamed sinful woman in Luke 7.
 Still, Mary Magdlane was conflated with Martha's sister, who went to France.
-In 2016, Pope Francis recognized Mary Magdalene at the same level as the apostles, raising her commemoration on July 22 from a memorial day to a feast day, but this feast day celebrated Mary Magdalene, still considered by many to be Martha's sister, Mary of Bethany.
+In 2016, Pope Francis recognized Mary Magdalene at the same level as the apostles [6].
+This raised her commemoration on July 22 from a memorial day to a feast day, but this feast day celebrated Mary Magdalene, still considered by many to be Martha's sister, Mary of Bethany.
 Then, in 2021, Pope Francis created a separate feast day for Martha, Mary, and Lazarus on July 29th, with readings about Lazarus's resurrection (John 11).
 At last, the conflated Mary has been untwined to show three separate women devoted to Jesus.

 Mary, the sister of Martha, likely went to France (Gaul).
 When the priests plotted to kill Lazarus (John 12:10), church tradition tells us that Mary, her sister Martha and her brother Lazarus escaped Judea with a disciple named Maximin on a boat without sails or oars in AD 42.
 They landed in Marseille and preached about Jesus in Gaul (present-day France).
 Today, the bones of Lazarus are in Notre Dame Cathédrale La Major in Marseille, France, and Martha’s tomb is in Tarascon, France.
 There is a nearby tomb at Sainte-Maximin-la-Sainte-Baume, found in AD 1279, which was marked as Mary Magdalene's.
-That was while the church enforced the teaching of the composite Mary.
+That was at a time when the church enforced the teaching of the composite Mary.
 In 1521, it was a heresy worthy of excommunication to oppose the composite Mary.
 This coffin likely belongs to Mary, the sister of Martha.
-In 1969, the Catholic Church removed references to the composite Mary and acknowledged them as a distinct women.

-Through the first fifteen hundred years of Christianity, the Western Church, led by the Roman Catholic Pope, enforced the composite Mary, complete with her history as a prostitute who spent the rest of her life doing penance, living as an ascetic in a cave in Gaul (France), where she died and was buried.
-Since Protestants broke away from the Roman Catholic church, many Protestants unconsciously uphold the idea of the composite Mary, who was a prostitute or sinful woman and who was Martha's sister and lived in penitence in France.
 Catholics and Protestants have been slow to uphold Mary Magdalene as a female apostle, forgiven and going out boldly to proclaim God's word.
 It seems many Christians prefer to imagine her as a reformed prostitute, being a patron saint of repentant sinners, living a life of penance, shame, and self-inflicted punishment in a cave.
 Others continue find it hard to imagine a woman so close to Jesus because she was devoted to his ideas, preferring instead to imagine her as a wife or romantic interest of Jesus.

 In my fiction, I refer to her as Marie of Magdala, a variation of the name to keep Mary Magdalene distinct from Mary, the sister of Bethany, and Mary, the mother of Jesus.